ropensci/roweb3/content/blog/2020-10-13-covidpreprints/index.md

 - we would design a more ergonomic, responsive, and less cluttered interface that would be usable on various screen sizes (including mobile phones).
 - we would automate the update process, thus reducing the required amount of human input.

 Fortunately, we identified a significant part of the process that could be automated by fetching information from the Europe PMC API.
-More precisely, this could be done directly in R with a single function call, thanks to rOpenSci's [europepmc](https://docs.ropensci.org/europepmc/) package.
+More precisely, this could be done directly in R with a single function call, thanks to rOpenSci's [europepmc](https://docs.ropensci.org/europepmc/)[^2] package.

+[^2]: Najko Jahn (2020). europepmc: R Interface to the Europe PubMed Central RESTful Web Service.
+R package version 0.4.

 Here is a quick rundown of our update process:

-1. Get the list of preprint DOIs from a google sheet with the [googlesheets4](https://googlesheets4.tidyverse.org/) package
+1. Get the list of preprint DOIs from a google sheet with the [googlesheets4](https://googlesheets4.tidyverse.org/)[^3] package
 1. Fetch the preprint title, list of authors, link, and, if it has been reviewed and published, the journal name, using the europepmc package
-1. Get the altmetric score of each publication with the [rAltmetric](https://docs.ropensci.org/rAltmetric/) package
+1. Get the altmetric score of each publication with the [rAltmetric](https://docs.ropensci.org/rAltmetric/)[^4] package

-The website is then automatically rebuilt and deployed each night with [pkgdown](https://pkgdown.r-lib.org/) and GitHub actions[^2].
+The website is then automatically rebuilt and deployed each night with [pkgdown](https://pkgdown.r-lib.org/)[^5] and GitHub actions[^6].
 The use of pkgdown on GitHub pages greatly reduces the need for complex tools such as shiny, and the necessity of a custom server.
 We believe this is an important step for the project's long-term sustainability and to ease re-use of our code in other contexts.

+[^3]: Jenny Bryan (2020). googlesheets4: Access Google Sheets using the Sheets API V4.
+R package version 0.2.0.
+[^4]: Karthik Ram (2017). rAltmetric: Retrieves Altmerics Data for Any Published Paper from 'Altmetric.com'.
+R package version 0.7.0.
+[^5]: Hadley Wickham, Jay Hesselberth (2020). pkgdown: Generate an attractive and useful website from a source package.
+R packager version 1.6.1.
-[^2]: thanks to [Maëlle Salmon](/author/ma%C3%ABlle-salmon/) & [Steph Locke](/author/stephanie-locke/) for the inspiration here with their workflow at <https://lockedata.github.io/cransays/>
+[^6]: thanks to [Maëlle Salmon](/author/ma%C3%ABlle-salmon/) & [Steph Locke](/author/stephanie-locke/) for the inspiration here with their workflow at <https://lockedata.github.io/cransays/>

 {{< figure src = "workflow.png" width = "600" alt = "Graphical representation of the automated workflow set up during the sprint" caption = "Having a scalable workflow allowed us to better crowdsource suggestions of preprints to feature." class = "center">}}